by Kylie Purcell

 Silver Mines has purchased the Bowdens Silver Project near Mudgee in central New South Wales.
 The Bowdens Project is considered to be the largest undeveloped silver deposit in Australia.
 Together with the neighbouring Barabolar Project the company has consolidated land holdings of 2,007km.

 A 2018 feasibility study indicated that Bowdens Silver Project could be responsible for producing 3.4m ounces of silver annually.
 Together with roughly 6,900 tons of zinc and 5,100 tons of lead at steady-state production.
 Due to the high-grade silver at the site, the initial silver production could be higher.
-They've recently raised $18m from investors for further development.
+In August 2025, the firm raised $33m from investors for further development.

 Investigator Resources Limited is a metals exploration company focused on South Australia's Gawler Craton.
 The Paris Silver Project in the Eyre Peninsula is the firm's high-grade silver asset.
-The team has established an industry-standard JORC Resource for the Paris Project that details the plausible amounts of silver, gold and lead in the deposit.
+It’s one of Australia’s largest undeveloped primary silver deposits, with approximately 57M ounces of silver.

 They recently finalised an agreement with traditional landowners that will allow further drill programs to take place.
-Investigator's team has put these activities in place with funds from a share placement and the results from the drilling will determine future plans.
+The firm's team has put these activities in place with funds from a share placement and the results from the drilling will determine future plans.
+Paris remains one of the few primary silver projects under active advancement on the ASX.

 Silver and gold producer Manuka Resources listed on the ASX in 2020.
 The team restarted operations at the Wonawinta silver and base metals project in the Cobar Basin of central New South Wales.
 They've been focused on silver processing operations of existing materials to help raise funds for future mining plans.

-The firm is also awaiting the final details of a strategy to recommence operations at the nearby gold mine, Mount Boppy.
+In December 2025, the firm also commenced exploration drilling at the Mt Boppy gold mine.
 They have another asset in New Zealand that's a potential vanadium and titanium mine but are currently one of the few ASX silver stocks that could derive the majority of its earnings from silver output.

 6. Argent Minerals Limited ($ARD)